 Aligning Your Team

 As you may have noticed, the components of a digital marketing strategy are deeply intertwined.
 While each element is vital in and of itself, the real key is using them together comprehensively.
 By doing so, you will create a truly effective strategy that helps your business grow.
-That means keeping your team aligned and on the same page.
+That means and on the same page.